jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (2) The fee must be paid by direct credit to a bank account nominated by the Electoral Commission.

 ### 64 Times when registration prohibited
-(1) At no time in the period that, in relation to a general election,—shall action be taken in relation to any application for the registration of a political party.
-  (a) commences on the date beginning with the issue of the writ for the election of members of Parliament for all electoral districts within New Zealand; and
-  (b) ends with the day appointed as the latest day for the return of the writ containing the names of constituency candidates who are elected,—
+No action may be taken in relation to an application for the registration of a political party during the period that— (a) begins with the commencement of the regulated period for a general election; and (b) ends with the close of the latest day for the return of the writ for that general election.
-(2)

 ### 65 Parties with certain names not to be registered
 The Electoral Commission shall refuse an application for the registration of a political party if, in its opinion, the name of the party or any proposed abbreviation—